This section discusses the manner in which NDB Cluster divides and duplicates data for storage.

 Partition 3 is stored on node group 1, and the placement of its two replicas are reversed from those of partition 1.
 That is, its primary replica is located on node 4, with the backup on node 3.

-What this means regarding the continued operation of a MySQL Cluster is this: so long as each node group participating in the cluster has at least one node operating, the cluster has a complete copy of all data and remains viable.
+What this means regarding the continued operation of an NDB Cluster is this: so long as each node group participating in the cluster has at least one node operating, the cluster has a complete copy of all data and remains viable.
 This is illustrated in the next diagram.